Eliminate Silo Mentality and create a Joined-up Organisation

 This problem has been difficult to overcome because the majority of current management knowledge has been focused on optimising the performance of the component parts of the organisation, such as processes, people, technology etc. Until now, there has been relatively little knowledge about improving the effectiveness of the connections or joins between the various parts and groups.
 This means that there is a substantial hidden potential for creating a rapid improvement and competitive advantage from even small changes at the interfaces.

 In order to take advantage of this untapped source of improved performance, we need to view organisations from a completely different perspective.
 We need to consider the service joins, not as single responsibilities, but as being analogous to the passing of a baton in a relay race.
 In that situation, the choreography of the handover is, in effect, controlled by a single collective intelligence that is created jointly by the two team members concerned.
-Every team member will be kee the collective intelligence to choreograph seamless interfaces.
-There is little chance of success for a relay team suffering from Silo Mentality.
+Every team member will be part of the collective intelligence needed to choreograph seamless interfaces.
+There is little chance of success for a relay team if it suffers from Silo Mentality.

 The collective intelligence that choreographs the joins in organisations is typically the most undeveloped, under-utilised and least understood asset that organisations possess.
 It is the asset that has the most potential for delivering a step-change in the overall performance and success of the organisation.
 However, if people are to be proactive in developing the collective intelligence, which will improve the joint choreography of their activities, they need the appropriate tools and techniques.